ABOUT HOOD RIVER ROTARY

 IT'S ROATRY SCHOLARSHIP SEASON!

-It's that time again - our annual Rotary scholarships to support continuing advanced education for local youth.
-Apply by March 19, 2018.
+It's that time again - our annual Rotary scholarships support continuing advanced education for local youth.
+We awarded $38,000 this June to help high school seniors pursue their dreams.

 Every year, we donate between $30,000-40,000 in scholarships to help high school graduates from the Gorge.